sdondley/Dist-Zilla-for-Beginners/tutorial4.md

 `dist.ini  lib  Makefile.PL  MANIFEST  META.yml  README`

 Sure enough, our module lacks a `LICENSE` file with our license agreement.
 Good thing no one reads those things anyway.
-Of course, some fancy pants, high-powered lawyer might find a way to bring us to financial ruin over our careless omission so let's go back in and uncomment our our `[License]` plugin and then run:
+Of course, some fancy pants lawyer might find a way to bring us to financial ruin over our careless omission so let's go back in and uncomment our our `[License]` plugin and then run:

 `dzil build`